shaunsmith/functionslab/1-Labs.md

 ## Your First Function

-Now that `fn` CLI is installed and your development envirionment is configured, we can dig into the creation and running of functions.
+Now that `fn` CLI is installed and your development envirionment is configured, we can dig into creating and running functions.
 In this lab you'll create, deploy, and run a Node.js function.
-If you aren't a Node.js programmer don't panic!
+If you aren't a Node.js programmer, don't panic!
 All the code is provided and is pretty easy to understand.
 The focus of this tutorial is on becoming familiar with the basics of Fn, not Node.js programming.

 So let's [create and deploy your first function](3-First-Function.md).